-- You should have cleaned your filter thoroughly when you closed the pool for the winter.
+- You should have cleaned your filter thoroughly when you closed the swimming pool for the winter.
 If not, you should do it now.

 - Now, start your filter system up, being sure to prime the pump before starting the motor.
 Be sure to purge all the air from the plumbing and equipment.
 Warning: Air will be compressed during this procedure.
 Be sure to release any built up pressure before opening your filter, pump, or chemical feeder.

 - Assess the pool itself.
 Hopefully, you had a solid cover on and the water is as clear and blue as when you closed it.
 If not, you will want to remove any large debris with your leaf net, leaf rake, or leaf eater.